 You should note that your course enrolment is not guaranteed.
 It is important that you select alternative undergraduate courses and register for at least 12 undergraduate credits during the Course Registration Period to fulfill the minimum requirement as a full-time exchange student in case you are unable to enroll your desired courses.

 Around late August to early September for 1st Term and mid-January to late January for 2nd Term.
 For the exact dates, please refer to the Academic Calendar.

 Q26.
 Can I add courses with pre-requisite requirements?

 The online course registration system does not have restrictions set for students to register courses that have pre-requisites.
 In other words, you can register for courses that have pre-requisites as long as the courses still have spaces available.
-However, you are required to submit your request for waiving pre-requisites and provide proofs of fulfillment of equivalent courses e.g. your transcript and course syllabus to OGE for our onward transmission to the Registry.
+However, you are required to submit your request for waiving pre-requisites and provide proofs of fulfillment of equivalent courses e.g. your transcript and course syllabus to the corresponding course instructor.
 Final enrolment will be subject to the approval of the course instructors and the availability of the courses.
 If waivers are not granted, you will be asked to drop the courses.

 Q27.
 I have received an error message (e.g. Link Error: A1/A2/X2 required) while trying to add a course on the online course registration system.
 What does it mean?

 It means that the course that you are trying to add is in LEC-cum-TUT mode.
 In such case, you need to register 1 LEC (lecture) session and 1 TUT (tutorial) session for this course.
 Please refer to the Guideline for Online Course Registration.